Whoa Nellie Deli: Location and services

-The Whoa Nellie Deli is located in a Mobil gas station on a hilltop just west of the intersection of U.S. Route 395 and California State Route 120, one mile south of the business district of the small town of Lee Vining, California.
+The Whoa Nellie Deli is located in a Mobil gas station named the Tioga Gas Mart on a hilltop just southwest of the intersection of U.S. Route 395 and California State Route 120, one mile south of the business district of the small town of Lee Vining, California.
+The business was founded in 1996.
 Geographically, this location is where the eastern edge of the Sierra Nevada meets the western edge of the Great Basin.
 Mount Dana and other High Sierra peaks are visible to the west.
 The eastern entrance of Yosemite National Park, located at Tioga Pass, is 12 miles to the west.
 Mono Lake, a uniquely salty and mineral saturated body of water, is visible from the restaurant to the northeast.
 The gas station also offers a gift shop, a small grocery store, and picnic facilities.
 Live musical performances are featured about 30 times each year from late spring to early autumn, usually on Thursday and Sunday evenings.
 The restaurant is closed in the winter.
-Trapeze lessons were once offered, but liability insurance considerations led to the cancellation of this service.
+Flying trapeze lessons were once offered, but liability insurance considerations led to the discontinuation of the lessons and removal of the apparatus.

 The restaurant's location was described by the San Francisco Chronicle as "a misplaced Fellini set carved into the edge of the Mono Basin, dust devils skipping around in the distance like extras on the floor of Owens Valley."

 In an article about visiting Mono Lake, The New York Times commented, "When the desire that is the cause of all human suffering returned in the form of appetite, our editors were relieved to find the Whoa Nellie Deli, a shockingly gourmet oasis located at the local Tioga Gas Mart."

+In 2022, owners Dennis Domaille and his daughter, Denise Molnar announced their intention to sell the 70 acre property including the gas station, store and restaurant for $16.5 million.